 Environmental health specialists investigate and analyze environmental qualities that may influence human health.
-They develop, promote and enforce environmentally related guidelines, policies, laws and regulations in order to create and sustain healthy living environments for people.
-Environmental health specialists can focus on one aspect of environmental health like air pollution, sustainable development, social determinants, chemical safety and effects, climate change and more.
+They develop, promote, and enforce environmentally-related guidelines, policies, laws, and regulations in order to create and sustain healthy living environments for people.
+Environmental health specialists can focus on one aspect of public health like air pollution, sustainable development, social determinants, chemical safety and effects, climate change, and more.

 Community health workers assist the communities they serve by providing education and facilitating services for better health and improved quality of life.
 They conduct outreach programs that engage the community concerning health access and education.
 Community health workers collect data and advocate for community needs from an expert public health point of view.

-Epidemiologists may collect and analyze data and results through the use of observations, interviews and surveys.
+Epidemiologists may collect and analyze data and results through the use of observations, interviews, and surveys.
 They may collect blood or other fluid samples in order to find causes of health problems.
-Like other public health professionals, epidemiologists report their findings to other policymakers, the public and health professionals in order to manage public health initiatives.
+Like those in other public health institutions and systems, epidemiologists report their findings to other policymakers, the public, and health professionals in order to manage public health initiatives.

-Global health is defined by the National Institutes of Health as study, research and practice that widens the scope of public health into a global perspective for people worldwide.
-Organizations like the World Health Organization, World Food Programme, World Bank and UNICEF all do the work of global health.
+Global health is defined by the National Institutes of Health as study, research, and practice that widens the scope of public health into a global perspective for people worldwide.
+Organizations like the World Health Organization, World Food Programme, World Bank, and UNICEF all do the work of global health.
 Most global health workers are employed by nonprofit organizations or governmental agencies.